Home/Blog/Lifestyle/Ayurveda/12 Health Benefits of Drinking Jeera Water You Should Know

 Is cumin water good for diabetes?

-Cumin water may support overall metabolic health and has been observed to potentially improve insulin sensitivity in some studies [6].
+Cumin is known for supporting your body’s energy balance.
+If you are monitoring your levels, just ensure this fits naturally into your existing health plan.
 People with diabetes should consult their doctor before using it regularly to ensure it does not interfere with prescribed medication or cause hypoglycemia.

 Who should not drink jeera water?